Best Mattresses Made in the USA (2026)

 Versatile Performance

-As youโ€™ve likely noticed, our testing methodology encompasses a number of performance features about a mattress.
+As youโ€™ve likely noticed, our testing methodology encompasses several mattress performance features.
 Shoppers seeking a USA-made mattress come in all shapes, sizes, and preferences, so we didnโ€™t want to narrow the field too far.
 Thatโ€™s why we looked for mattresses that generally scored well across the board.
-We didnโ€™t want one-trick ponies on this list, so youโ€™ll notice that every bed on this list scores 4 and above in at least two or three performance categories.
+We didnโ€™t want one-trick ponies on this list, so youโ€™ll notice that every bed here scores 4 or higher in at least two or three performance categories.

 mattress firmness options on a scale of 1 to 10